Small dog sitting on a plinth

 Memorials

 The Greyfriars Bobby Fountain in Edinburgh includes a life-size statue of Greyfriars Bobby created by William Brodie.
 It was paid for by a local philanthropist, Baroness Burdett-Coutts, and unveiled on 15 November 1873.[8][9]
-Edinburgh’s smallest listed building, it stands near the south (main) entrance to Greyfriars Kirkyard.
+Edinburgh’s smallest listed buildingStructure of particular architectural and/or historic interest deserving of special protection., it stands near the south (main) entrance to Greyfriars Kirkyard.
 It had an upper fountain for humans and a lower fountain for dogs, but its water supply was cut off (together with Edinburgh’s other drinking fountains) in about 1975 owing to health scares.[8]
 The monument was fully restored under the supervision of Edinburgh District Council in 1985.
 A plaque on the base reads:

 A tribute to the affectionate fidelity of Greyfriars Bobby.
 In 1858, this faithful dog followed the remains of his master to Greyfriars Churchyard and lingered near the spot until his death in 1872.
 With permission erected by the Baroness Burdett-Coutts